jaredly/j2/nore/Roadmap.md

 	- so, navigating ,right?
 	- got it good

-- [ ] selection?? should I do vim mode? or not yet?
+- [x] selection?? should I do vim mode? or not yet?
+	- [x] not yet on the vim mode
+	- [x] collect boxes for nodes
+	- [x] do a lowest common parent
+	- [x] figure out how to allow selecting multiple children

 - [ ] do live updates for atomedit indicating parseability
 	- hmm do I actually need this? hmm